Germantown Woman Who Had Chemical Thrown In Face In Unprovoked Attack Is Now Blind, Family Says

 PHILADELPHIA (CBS) — It was a vicious attack.
 A stranger threw a mixture of dangerous chemicals in a woman’s face as she left her Germantown home.
-CBS’3 Greg Argos spoke with the victim’s family.

 Police say the unprovoked attack happened last Tuesday in the city’s Germantown section.
-Now the 61-year-old victim’s stepdaughter says her mother cannot see still has a long road of recovery ahead.
+Now, the 61-year-old victim’s stepdaughter says her mother cannot see and still has a long road of recovery ahead.

 Just after 6 a.m. on Oct.
 6, 61-year-old Helen Jones saw a man standing near the end of her sidewalk on Newhall Street in Germantown.